Multi-Channel Selling: How to Use Multi-Channel Retailing to Boost Sales Across Online Marketplaces in October 2022?

 After doing everything to sell the product through multiple channels like listing products, choosing a logistic partner, and dispatching articles before getting paid, if the customer returns the product without any reason then a seller feels it is the biggest disadvantage of online selling which also applies to multi-channel sales.

-5 Main Challenges Associated with Multi-Channel Selling for eCommerce
+5 Main Challenges Associated with Multi-Channel Selling for eCommerce in 2022

 Doing business is a tough task.
 Sellers have a lot of challenges to face which are part of their business practice.
 A few of them are: